Hanoi Marathon: Organization

 The marathon's Organizing Committee includes DHA Vietnam, a Hanoi-based professional event-hosting company, and the Hanoi People's Committee, the municipal government.

 DHA Vietnam

 DHA Vietnam Ltd., established in 2012, is a Hanoi-based limited liability company (LLC) which specializes in technology transfer, advertising, and event management.
 Since its first year, the company has been responsible for many successful sports events and professional conferences based in Vietnam, like Halong International Heritage Marathon, Happy Colour Run, Thang Long International Conference on Cardiology 2018, and FIG Working Week 2019.
 The company has also partnered with many international organizations like the World Bank and UNESCO.

 Race

 Runners can compete in four distances: full marathon (42.2 km), half marathon (21 km), the 10 km run, and the 5 km fun run.

 Annually, the marathon is held on the Sunday of the third week of October.
-Since it's Hanoi's autumn at the time, the race day would have fairly cool and dry weather.
+As it is Hanoi's autumn at the time, the race day usually has fairly cool and dry weather.